KARthiKReddY563/TCL-Workshop/README.md

 close $tmp2_file
 ```

-The above script is used to convert set_clock_latency constraitns into format [2] which can be understandle by Opentimer tool.
-Basically it searches a pattern __set_clock_latency__  and then gets all the parameters.
+The above script is used to convert set_clock_latency constraitns into format [2] which can be understandable by Opentimer tool.
+Basically it searches a pattern **set_clock_latency** and gets all the parameters.
 Then writes all the above values in /tmp/2 file which is furher written in .timings file as shown in below figure.

 ![Image](https://github.com/user-attachments/assets/b1b2a8d8-5e5e-42da-86c1-e7896cdc37b2)